Skip to main content

 Climate action

 Climate shocks such as droughts and floods can wipe out crops, disrupt markets and destroy roads and bridges.
-WFP is working with governments and humanitarian partners on the frontlines, responding to an increasing number of disasters.
+WFP works with governments and humanitarian partners on the frontlines, responding to an increasing number of disasters.
 At the same time, we take pre-emptive action to reduce the number of people needing humanitarian assistance.
+This includes restoring degraded ecosystems that serve as natural shields against climate disasters

 Sustainable development is only possible in communities where malnutrition is eradicated and future generations can flourish.
 WFP has broadened its focus in recent years from emergency interventions to addressing all forms of malnutrition including vitamin and mineral deficiencies, and overweight and obesity.